- Spokane: 509.928.8040

 Cataract Surgery Discharge Instructions

-Vision Package 1 – Laser-Assisted Monofocal IOL: Guaranteed best distance or near vision IOL with astigmatism correction.
+Vision Package 1 – Laser-Assisted Cataract Surgery with a Monofocal IOL: Guaranteed best distance or near vision IOL with astigmatism correction.
 Postoperatively, glasses and bifocals are expected to be needed at all times, to see the very best.

-Vision Package 2 – Laser-Assisted Presbyopia Correcting IOL: Provides high-quality distance and near vision, and is designed to increase freedom from glasses.
+Vision Package 2 – Laser-Assisted Cataract Surgery with a Presbyopia Correcting IOL: Provides high-quality distance and near vision, and is designed to increase freedom from glasses.
 Halos around lights at night are expected and diminish in 3-6 months for most patients.